ademisler/OpenCommerce/README.md

   WOOCOMMERCE_API_SECRET=your-secret
   ```

-   Provide Supabase credentials so profile and store data can persist:
+   Provide Supabase credentials so profile and store data can persist.
+If you are
+   connecting to a self-managed PostgreSQL instance, also fill in the `POSTGRES_*`
+   variables:

    ```env
    NEXT_PUBLIC_SUPABASE_URL=https://your-project.supabase.co